Picower Institute for Learning and Memory

 The Picower Institute for Learning and Memory is one of the three neuroscience groups at MIT along with the McGovern Institute for Brain Research and the Department of Brain and Cognitive Sciences.
-The institute focuses on studying various aspects of learning and memory, including diseases such as Alzheimer's and schizophrenia. it has received over US$50 million for research in these areas.
+The institute focuses on studying various aspects of learning and memory, including diseases such as Alzheimer's and schizophrenia.
+It has received over US$50 million for research in these areas.

+Research conference

+In 2006, New York Times Magazine did an eight page story titled An Anti-Addiction Pill? on the invitation-only conference for neuroscientists, clinicians, and public policy makers that the institute had held in May of 2006 to address the neuroscience approach to solving addictions.